dart-lang/sdk/runtime/vm/service/service.md

   // running, this will be a resume event.
   Event pauseEvent;

-  // The error that is causing this isolate to exit, if applicable.
+  // The entry function for this isolate.
+  //
+  // Guaranteed to be initialized when the IsolateRunnable event fires.
-  Error error [optional];
+  @Function entry [optional];

   // The root library for this isolate.
+  //
+  // Guaranteed to be initialized when the IsolateRunnable event fires.
-  @Library rootLib;
+  @Library rootLib [optional];

   // A list of all libraries for this isolate.
+  //
+  // Guaranteed to be initialized when the IsolateRunnable event fires.
   @Library[] libraries;

   // A list of all breakpoints for this isolate.
   Breakpoint[] breakpoints;

+  // The error that is causing this isolate to exit, if applicable.
+  Error error [optional];
 }
 ```